 To ensure that your Keepit backup is performed correctly and to avoid problems down the line, we recommend the following when setting up your Microsoft 365 account:

-When creating the new service account, assign it the Global admin role.
-This is necessary when creating a new connector or re-authenticating it because only through a user with this role can Keepit obtain full access to data and include it in the backup.
+When creating the new service account, assign it the global admin role.
+This is necessary when creating a new connector because only through a user with this role can Keepit obtain full access to data and include it in the backup.

 You must assign the service account a license.
 This will ensure that all your data is properly backed up.